 - Prohibit the use of “shared” usernames and passwords.

-- Verify use of a secure session by noting the https (not http) in the browser’s web address bar and looking for the picture of the lock either next to the address bar or at the bottom right hand corner of your browser.
+- Always verify use of a secure session by noting the https (not http) in the browser’s web address bar.
+You can also look for the lock next to the address bar.

 What is identity theft?